Start free demo →

 I Got Tired of Paying $300/Month for Tools I Hated.
 So I Built My Own.

-The honest story of why a freelancer and small agency builder got fed up with ClickUp, Notion, and Toggl — and what happened when he decided to stop paying subscriptions and start building something better.
+The honest founder story of why a small team builder got fed up with ClickUp, Notion, and Toggl — and what happened when he decided to stop paying subscriptions and build his own tool.

 Contents